-If you have generalised anxiety disorder (GAD) you have a lot of anxiety (feeling fearful, worried and tense) on most days.
+If you have GAD you have a lot of anxiety (feeling fearful, worried and tense) on most days.
 The condition persists long-term.
 Some of the physical symptoms of anxiety (detailed above) may come and go.
 Your anxiety tends to be about various stresses at home or work, often about quite minor things.
 Sometimes you do not know why you are anxious.
 In addition, you will usually have three or more of the following symptoms:

 - Feeling restless, on edge, or 'keyed up' a lot of the time.

 - Tiring easily.

 - Difficulty concentrating and your mind going blank quite often.

 - Being irritable a lot of the time.